 The U.S. government may consider not only your eligibility under the EB-1 visa category, but your current or past immigrant status, as well as your personal background, to decide whether you are admissible to the U.S. at all.

-Consider consulting with a qualified immigration attorney before you pursue the petition for status as a priority worker.
 While your knowledge of the basics and your cooperation in compiling and organizing the documents can be helpful, the application process demands a great deal of paperwork preparation and attention to detail.
-Your attorney is in the best position to help you persuade the U.S. government that you are at the very top of your field and to make sure that other factors will not affect your options.
+An attorney is in the best position to help you persuade the U.S. government that you are at the very top of your field and to make sure that other factors will not affect your options.